-I received a sweet, endearing email from a 24 year-old worried about his mom and seeking divorce advice to help her move on and be happy again.
+I received a sweet, endearing email from a 24 year-old worried about his mom and seeking advice in helping her in dealing with divorce and being happy again.

 Hi Ms. Pilossoph,